-There has been mounting speculation that the company was in talks with Nectar operator Loyalty Management UK about future participation.
+There has been mounting speculation that the company was in talks with Nectar operator Loyalty Management UK (LMUK) about future participation in the scheme.

-Sainsbury boss Justin King is on record as saying the running costs equate to half the chain’s marketing budget.
+Sainsbury chief executive Justin King is on record as saying the running costs equate to half the supermarket chain’s marketing budget

-A spokeswoman said: “With Nectar, Sainsbury shoppers can benefit from a loyalty card they can use at other top retailers - unlike at other supermarkets.
+A spokeswoman said: "With Nectar, Sainsbury shoppers can benefit from a loyalty card they can use at other top UK retailers - unlike at other supermarkets.”

-“This enables customers to earn points more quickly, making it easier to save for bigger rewards.”
+“This enables customers t earn points more quickly, making it easier to save for bigger rewards.”

-“It’s just a points scheme so will it add anything significant to Sainsbury?
-Loyalty schemes are the chocolate on top of the cappuccino, you have to have everything else working properly to get any benefits,” said Nigel Lawrence, loyalty and communications expert with Lawrence Pritchard.
+“It’s just a points scheme so is it going to add anything significant to Sainsbury?
+Loyalty schemes are the chocolate on top of the cappuccino, you have to have everything else working properly to get any benefits,” said Nigel Lawrence, loyalty and communications expert with consultancy Lawrence Pritchard.